anf555/AllLogger/README.md

 # AllLogger

-AllLogger is a virus that allows you to do :
+AllLogger is a tools that allows you to do :
 - Get target computer hostname
 - Get the target computer private IP Address
 - Get list of installed application on desktop folder